turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

     If `true` then the randomization will change over time according to the noise texture, otherwise only an initial sample will be made to the noise texture fixing the randomization that is applied.

+``invFadeOutDistance`` (Default `infinity`)

+    One divided by the amount of distance at which particles should being to linearly fade out as they reach the particle system extents.

+.. note :: The parameter exposed on a ParticleArchetype description is the non-inverted fadeOutDistance instead.

 ``texture``

     The :ref:`Texture <texture>` object, with each animations flip-book of textures packed together.